-I love creating them and have quite a few on my blog and I've even written a post which will help you create your own freebies too!
+I love creating them and have quite a few on my blog and I’ve even written a post that will help you create your own freebies too!

 Whenever I brainstorm ideas for a freebie, I look at the following things: